paddyohanlon/colmenacowork/en/index.md

 ## Sound interesting?
 Let us know!

-We’re trying to gauge interest right now, so sign up below if you’re interested in coworking in Prado del Rey.
-And if you know someone else who might be interested, please share!

-{% include newsletter-signup.html %}

-Also, if you have any questions, send us an email at <a href="mailto:info@colmenacowork.es">info@colmenacowork.es</a>, Or send Paddy a message on <a href="https://api.whatsapp.com/send?phone=34665897255">+34 665 89 72 55</a> on WhatsApp.
+We’re trying to gauge interest right now.
+If you’re interested in coworking in Prado del Rey, Sierra de Grazalema, send us an email at <a href="mailto:info@colmenacowork.es">info@colmenacowork.es</a>.
+Or send Paddy a message on <a href="https://api.whatsapp.com/send?phone=34665897255">+34 665 89 72 55</a> on WhatsApp.

+And of course if you know anyone who might be interested, please share!

 ## Questions